-Investments selected by the Investment Manager will generate exposure to companies, issuers and/or collective investment schemes as disclosed in the investment policy section of the Supplement, which in addition to economic and financial objectives, promote ESG factors.
-The minimum proportion of investments used to meet the environmental and social characteristics promoted by the Sub-Fund is 70% of the total net exposure of issuers.
+Investments selected by the Investment Manager will generate exposure to companies. issuers and/or collective investment schemes as disclosed in the investment policy section of the Supplement, which in addition to economic and financial objectives, promote ESG factors.

+The minimum proportion of investments used to meet the environmental and social characteristics promoted by the Sub-Fund is 85% of the total net exposure of issuers.
 The percentage asset allocations disclosed may fluctuate.

-The proportion of '# Other' investments is 30% and will be in cash and cash equivalents, derivatives used for hedging purposes, short positions of any derivatives used for investment purposes, ETFs and sovereign bonds and treasury bills.
+The proportion of '# Other' investments is 15% and will be in sovereign bonds and treasury bills, derivatives on indices used for hedging purposes, ETFs and cash and cash equivalents.